Complex Wishart distribution

 In statistics, the complex Wishart distribution is a complex version of the Wishart distribution.
 It is the distribution of $n$ times the sample Hermitian covariance matrix of $n$ zero-mean independent Gaussian random variables.
 It has support for $p\times p$ Hermitian positive definite matrices.

+The complex Wishart distribution is also encountered in wireless communications, while analyzing the performance of Rayleigh fading MIMO wireless channels.